 - Privileged account passwords must be different from non-privileged account passwords held by that user.

-All passwords are Level 1 data and must be handled in accordance with our Confidential Data.
+All privileged account passwords are categorized as Level 1 data and must be handled in accordance with the Confidential Data Practice Directive.

 Default Account Passwords

 - Default passwords delivered from vendors must be changed before being deployed or upon initial access to the system (e.g. the first time the user logs in).

 SF State Password Standards